Bidao-Smart-Chain/guides/README.md

-# guides
+# Bidao Smart Chain Guides

-Various guides on how to interact with the Bidao Smart Chain
+This Repository contains various guides on how to interact with the Bidao Smart Chain.